About The Program

 - Expose scholars to theory, research, and practice of social justice within underserved communities

-- Connect students in a supportive CDSJ cohort with access to resources and develop a community of mutual support and collaboration
+- Place students in a supportive CDSJ cohort with access to resources and develop a community of mutual support and collaboration

 - Train students to apply for internships and research opportunities